danielstocks/webcloud/pages/blog/2020-02-02-personal-website-2020-tech-stack.md

 ## Static Pages

 In 2010 this website was statically generated with Jekyll.
-It took a bunch of Markdown files, processed them and spat out a bunch of HTML files that we're uploaded on a CDN.
+It took a bunch of Markdown files, processed them and spat out HTML files, later uploaded on a CDN.
 What felt like great tool at the time also felt somewhat novel.
 A good fit for my personal blog, but for "real" work?
 I wasn't sure.

 Fast forward to 2020: Apparently what I did a decade ago is now referred to as the [Jamstack](https://jamstack.org/).
 Frameworks like [Next.js](nextjs.org/), [Gatsby](https://www.gatsbyjs.com/careers/) and [Hugo](https://gohugo.io/) have become the new mainstream.
 Companies like Netlify and ZEIT have made static site deployments easy, cheap and accessible to all.
 What used to be a novel way to build your blog is is now multi-million dollar business model.